tcfw/vpc/README.md

 VxLAN learning is disabled by default.
 Learning is derived from an ML-BGP-L2VPN-EVPN client (via [frr](https://github.com/FRRouting/frr)) on each compute host and route reflectors on management hosts.

 ## Segregation
-Each 'tenant' is separated by VxLAN VNI's and each Subnet is protected via inner VLAN on a Linux bridge per tenant.
+Each 'tenant' is separated by VxLAN VNI's and each Subnet is protected via inner VLAN tagging on a Linux bridge per tenant.

 # Agents
 ## L2